ishakos/Coliha/README.md

-# 🚚 Coliha – Client Frontend
+# 🚚 Coliha – Built with Next.js

 Coliha is a web app that helps online store owners manage their orders more efficiently.